Cruel Intentions Owes A Big Thanks To Reese Witherspoon

 Based on the 18th-century French novel Les Liaisons Dangereuses, the story follows two horny and borderline incestuous step-siblings, Sebastian Valmont (Ryan Philippe) and Kathryn Merteuil (Sarah Michelle Gellar), who go to a prep school for Manhattan's wealthy elite.
 Kathryn makes a bet with Sebastian that he can't seduce and deflower the new headmaster's daughter, Annette (Reese Witherspoon).

-The cast talked about how Witherspoon (who happened to be celebrating her 43rd birthday), was brought on to the film.
+The cast talked about how Witherspoon (who happens to be celebrating her 43rd birthday today), was brought on to the film.
 She was dating Philippe at the time, but Kumble maintained that beyond that, they knew she would make a good addition to the cast.
 "I thought we were all just going to dinner as friends, and then Roger and Ryan asked me to do the movie.
 I remember a lot of coercing," said Witherspoon.

 Advertisement